gruelbox/orko-wiki/Local-installation.md

 **Note that from 0.15.1, Java 11 is required.**

 ## Using Docker
+Docker is now the simplest way to run Orko.

 - Make sure you have Docker and Docker Compose installed.
 See https://docs.docker.com/install/ for the right guide for your host OS.
 - Follow the instructions on https://hub.docker.com/r/gruelbox/orko.